DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 ### Architecture of polymers

+Branching is the deviation of the architecture of a polymer from a linear structure.
+It may occur randomly or ractions may be designed so that specific architectures are targetted.

 ![[Polymer architecture.png]]

-Branching is the deviation of the architecture of a polymer from a linear structure.
-It is random

-#### Crosslinking
+#### Crosslinks

+Covalent bonds that conec